 The angle of the seat cushion can be adjusted in four directions.
 Pull upward or push downward on the front or rear of the seat switch, the front or rear of the seat cushion will move in the direction of the switch.
-Release the switch when the desired position has been reached.
+Release the switch when you have reached the desired position.